WevertonGomesCosta/Importance-of-markers-for-QTL-detection-by-machine-learning-methods/README.md

 # Importance of Molecular Markers for QTL Detection Using Machine Learning Methods

+*This repository was developed for the article titled "Machine Learning in Genome-Wide Association Studies for Complex Traits", submitted to the journal Agronomy (EISSN 2073-4395, Published by MDPI).*

 ![ML in GWAS](https://example.com/images/ml_gwas.png)

 Welcome to the official repository for the study on machine learning applications in genome-wide association studies (GWAS) for complex traits.